-- 1. Designate a work area that is clean and well lit.
+- 1. Workpiece selection: - a.
+Workpiece must be free of foreign objects. - Wear a NIOSH-approved respirator and have appropriate ventilation whenever sanding pressure treated lumber. - Designate a work area that is clean and well lit.
 The work area must not allow access by children or pets to prevent distraction and injury. - Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
-The power cord must reach the work area with enough extra length to allow free movement while working. - 3.
-Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - 4.
+The power cord must reach the work area with enough extra length to allow free movement while working. - Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - 5.
 There must not be objects, such as utility lines, nearby that will present a hazard while working.